 My academic research interests include alternative organization, new economies, and food movements.
 I draw on practice theory to contribute to a better understanding of economic organizing that increasingly transpires outside formal organizations.
 Methodologically I adopt an ethnographic approach in order to better understand practices from the perspective of the practitioners.
 I have previously engaged in research projects on stakeholder management, corporate social responsibility, and business in emerging markets.

-teacher.
 My teaching profile goes back ten years, when I started teaching University preparation courses.
 I was responsible for the topics of Management and Marketing for two years, until I started to work for Aalto University School of Business.
-I have engaged in teaching CSR in Business Schools and other Universities for several years.
+I have engaged in teaching CSR in Aalto University School of Business and other Universities for several years.
 I have also engaged in curriculum work.
-For a few years, my passion has been to move away from ‘teaching’ towards ‘facilitating learning’.
+During the past years, my passion has been to move away from ‘teaching’ towards ‘facilitating learning’.
 Together with my colleague, we have been developing dialogue-based pedagogy specifically for teaching the topics of sustainability and corporate social responsibility in an interdisciplinary environment.

 Alongside my research and teaching interests, I have engaged societally relevant for issues.
 Specifically, issues related to global food regime, local food economies, and social movements around food have occupied my time.
 More broadly, I am also interested in questions of wellbeing and strong sustainability, the value of work, and alternative economic systems.